MicrosoftDocs/fabric-docs/docs/real-time-intelligence/get-data-nlog-sink.md

 1. Build and run the app.
 For example, if you're using Visual Studio, press F5.

 1. Verify that the data is in your cluster.
-In the [web UI](https://dataexplorer.azure.com/), run the following query replacing the placeholder with the name of the table that used earlier:
+In your query environment, run the following query replacing the placeholder with the name of the table that you used earlier:

     ```kusto
     <TableName>